gomorpheus/morpheus-docs/provisioning/automation/workflows.rst

 #.
 For multi-tenant environments, select Public or Private visibility for the Workflow.
 #.
 Click the :guilabel:`Save Changes` button to save.

+..
+NOTE:: When setting Workflow visibility to Public in a multi-Tenant environment, Tenants will be able to see the Workflow and also execute it directly from the Workflows list (if it's an Operational Workflow).
+They will not be able to edit or delete the Workflow.

 Workflow Execution Phases
 ^^^^^^^^^^^^^^^^^^^^^^^^^